aryan68125/velorant-password-manager/README.md

 # velorant-password-manager
 This application is a random password generator.
 It stores your email id and randomly generated passwords in the database so that you can copy and use the password later.

-Note: I used SQLite database in this application

 here are some preview pictures